Ashworth Hospital: Fallon Inquiry

 In 1997, a patient absconded from a day rehabilitation trip in protest against his treatment and the management of the Personality Disorder Unit.
-He made multiple allegations including that pornography, drugs and alcohol were freely available, that patients were running businesses and that a child had been put at risk of abuse at the hands of a number of paedophiles, that security had been compromised and that a number of staff were corrupt.
+He made multiple allegations including that pornography, drugs and alcohol were freely available, that patients were running businesses, that a child had been put at risk of abuse at the hands of a number of paedophiles, that security had been compromised, and that a number of staff were corrupt.
 The Fallon Inquiry was set up and reported in 1999.
 The inquiry found that Child A had visited the hospital on hundreds of occasions and had spent periods dressed only in her underwear with a patient with a history of violent sexual assaults against young girls.
 The patient had also visited the child at her home whilst escorted by a nurse.
-The nurse had taken pictures of the child for the patient.
-One of her on her bed and another of her on the lavatory.
+The nurse had taken pictures of the child for the patient, including one of her on her bed and another of her on the lavatory.
 Child A's father also took the young son of a friend to visit a second patient found guilty of kidnapping, sexual torture, mutilation, and murder of a 13-year-old boy.
-The inquiry team reported that Dr John Reed, chairman of the Reed Committee on Mentally Disordered Offenders, described a conversation with Prof Pamela Taylor, then head of medical services of the special hospitals, in which the doctors at Ashworth were described as follows.
-"Doctor 1: moderately capable but with a serious alcohol problem.
+The inquiry team reported that Dr John Reed, chairman of the Reed Committee on Mentally Disordered Offenders, described a conversation with Prof Pamela Taylor, then head of medical services of the special hospitals, in which the doctors at Ashworth were described as follows: "Doctor 1: moderately capable but with a serious alcohol problem.
 Doctor 2: moderately capable but feeble.
 Doctor 3: appalling.
 Doctor 4: never there.
 Doctor 5: weak.
 Doctor 6: made very poor provision for patients on the ward.
 Doctor 7: lazy.
 Doctor 8: unstable and not clinically good.
 There were three competent doctors."
 The Fallon inquiry recommended that the hospital should close.

-As a result of the Fallon Inquiry, a review into security was undertaken by Sir Richard Tilt, who recommended in May 2000, that security be upgraded to that of a Category B prison.
+As a result of the Fallon Inquiry, a review into security was undertaken by Sir Richard Tilt, who recommended in May 2000 that security be upgraded to that of a Category B prison.

 The Swann Report

-Another inquiry, The Swann Report, was also conducted in the 1990s in relation to the overuse of drugs, but is unavailable.
+Another inquiry, The Swann Report, was also conducted in the 1990s in relation to the overuse of drugs, but the results are unavailable.